pleabargain/EnglishHelpsYourCareer/sourceoftruth.md

 * I have been promoted! (passive)

----

-Ana: How much coffee have you had today?

-Bob:I have drunk two cups of coffee this morning.

----

 * I have [finished, completed,done] this task.
 * I have spread myself too thin! (idiomatic) I am trying to  do everything at the same time.